Corneal Disease Evaluation and Treatment

 - It helps to shield the rest of the eye from germs, dust, and other harmful matter.

 - The cornea acts as the eye’s outermost lens.
 It functions like a window that controls and focuses the entry of light into the eye.
 The cornea contributes between 65 and 75 percent of the eye’s total focusing power.

 Wolfe Eye Clinic can help treat several different Corneal Diseases, including conjunctivitis (Pink Eye), keratoconus, Dry Eye, Fuchs’ corneal dystrophy and Corneal Injuries and Corneal Abrasions.
-Wolfe Eye Clinic offers complete corneal disease expertise throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete corneal disease expertise throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.